GoodSync Connect Manual

 WebUiLocalOnly = Yes

-Yes: Web UI server accepts connections only from localhost (127.0.0.1).
+If Yes, the Web UI server accepts connections only from localhost (127.0.0.1).

-No: Web UI server accepts connections from any IP address.
+If No, the Web UI server accepts connections from any IP address.

 DavServer = No